 With 200-year-old oak trees and forests of camellias lining a handful of relaxing walking trails, the 50-acre Harry P. Leu Gardens is the slice of nature every visitor needs after a few chaotic theme park days.

-While the entire park is beautiful, common favorite zones include the tropical garden, the formal rose garden, and the butterfly garden.
+While the entire park is magnificent, its common favorite zones include the tropical garden, the formal rose garden and the butterfly garden.
+Discover various plant collections, including palm trees, cacti, bananas, bamboos and vegetables.

 69 – Have a picnic at Lake Eola Park